mabrek/mabrek.github.io/_drafts/flapping-oscillations.md

 ![10s pgram]({{ site.url }}/img/flapping/pgram10s.png)

 There is a spike at the expected place (frequency 0.033 which corresponds to the period of 30s) but it's not alone and hard to distinquish from background noise.
-30 seconds is larger that 20 seconds (which is a [Nyquist frequency](http://en.wikipedia.org/wiki/Nyquist_frequency) for sampling rate 10s) so it should be OK to use 10s sampling to catch it but it's not.
+30 seconds is larger that 20 seconds (which is a [Nyquist frequency](http://en.wikipedia.org/wiki/Nyquist_frequency) for sampling rate 10s) so it should be OK to use 10s sampling rate to catch it but it's not.
 Another problem with FFT periodogram is that it doesn't like missing data.
 It's quite easy to do linear interpolation in case of several missing points though.

 0.033 requency spike is more pronounced on periodogram from 1s sampled data but the noise around it is still strong: